wrightmat/dnd-eberron/other/Wizard Circles.md

 Headquarters: Wyr, Aundair
 Schools: psionics

-small monasteries dot the countryside, in which monks devoted to any number of gods or belief systems spend time in quiet mediation and study.
+Small monasteries dot the countryside, in which monks devoted to any number of gods or belief systems spend time in quiet mediation and study.
 The warrior-monks of the Monastery of Oral-un, located on the edge of the village Wyr, for example, are as famed for the sweet, dark Orla-un wine as they are for their doctorine of strong minds and stronger bodies.

+### References

+- https://keith-baker.com/ifaq-wizard-circles/ (some names adjusted to use a consistent "Order" naming scheme)